Karthikkc123/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

      1. Right click on the Azure Migrate appliance VM and select Upgrade Configuration version.
 	  1. On the pop-up, Select discard saved state and Upgrade
-	  1. Wait until all the updates are installed, then you can login to the vm using the password : demo!pass123
+	  1. Wait until all the updates are installed, then you can login to the vm using the password : **<inject key="SmartHotelHost Admin Password"></inject>**

 #### Task summary